siteleaf/learn.siteleaf.com/_users-and-settings/hosting.markdown

 For help with GitHub Pages, check out [their help page](https://help.github.com/categories/github-pages-basics/).

+### Machine users

+If you're uncomfortable with giving Siteleaf permission to all of your GitHub repositories, you can avoid this by creating a [machine user](https://developer.github.com/guides/managing-deploy-keys/#machine-users).
+This is a new GitHub user that you create that will have access to only the repositories you want Siteleaf to also have access to.
+When you connect GitHub to Siteleaf, use this user instead, and Siteleaf will only have access to those repositories.

 ### Configuring GitHub Pages

 There are a few pieces of site metadata that you can override: